Hastings, Washington County • Daily or annual state park permit required

 What You’ll See in Afton State Park

 Afton State Park sits alongside the St. Croix River, with a couple miles of shoreline.
 You can hike along the swimming beach for the best views of the river, and to sit and relax there for awhile if you want to.
+There’s a beautiful sand beach there and a few gigantic cottonwood trees.

 There’s plenty of wildlife here.
 We scared up a couple of deer as we headed from the woods into the meadow.
 It was still quite early in the morning with not too many people around yet, so that was a fun surprise.

-There’s been a note on the park website saying a black bear has been sited throughout the summer, so be aware this is bear territory.
+There’s been a note on the park website saying a black bear had been sited throughout the summer, so be aware this is bear territory.
 Don’t leave food laying around, and no matter what, if you see a bear while hiking DON’T try to approach it or feed it!

 How to Get There